lit-cup/lit-cup.github.io/README.md

 - Grid layout for projects that adapts to screen size
 - Flexible typography with clamp() for responsive font sizing
 - Optimized images and layouts for different devices
-- Smart header that shows/hides based on scroll direction

 ### Recent Responsive Design Improvements